Penny Parker: Characters

-Penny Parker- a high-school student with a skill at reporting and getting involved in mystery.
+Penny Parker — a high-school student with a skill at reporting and getting involved in mystery.
 Her impulsiveness can get her into hot water.
 She is the daughter of Anthony Parker.
-She is first introduced in Tale of the Witch Doll and appears in all seventeen books.
+She is introduced in Tale of the Witch Doll and appears in all seventeen books.

-Anthony Parker- Penny's widowed father and the owner of The Riverview Star.
+Anthony Parker — Penny's widowed father and the owner of The Riverview Star.
 He gives her much freedom but rather disapproves of her sleuthing.
-First introduced in Tale of the Witch Doll, he appeared in every book.
+Introduced in Tale of the Witch Doll, he appeared in every book.

-Mrs. Maude Weems- the Parker family housekeeper; since the death of Mrs. Parker, she has cared for Penny as her own.
+Mrs. Maude Weems — the Parker family housekeeper; since the death of Mrs. Parker, she has cared for Penny as her own.
 Like Penny's father, she disapproves of the girl's sleuthing.
 Mrs. Weems makes her first appearance in Tale of the Witch Doll and appears in fifteen other books.

-Louise Sidell- Penny's "closest friend", Louise is more cautious and less athletic than her chum.
+Louise Sidell — Penny's "closest friend", Louise is more cautious and less athletic than her chum.
 Though often reluctant to join Penny, she almost always gives in.
 She enjoys teasing Penny about Jerry Livingston.
-Louise debuted in Tale of the Witch Doll and makes appearances in sixteen books overall, (all but Guilt of the Brass Thieves).
+Louise debuted in Tale of the Witch Doll and appears in sixteen books overall (all but Guilt of the Brass Thieves).

-Jerry Livingston- a "crack reporter" on The Riverview Star, Jerry serves as a love interest for Penny.
+Jerry Livingston — a "crack reporter" on The Riverview Star, Jerry serves as a love interest for Penny.
 Showing up in fourteen books, Jerry's first appearance is a brief one in Tale of the Witch Doll.

-Salt Sommers- a photographer on The Riverview Star and part-time airplane spotter, he is a good friend of Penny's.
+Salt Sommers — a photographer on The Riverview Star and part-time airplane spotter, he is a good friend of Penny's.
 Salt appears in eleven books, debuting in Danger at the Drawbridge.

-Mr. DeWitt (sometimes spelled Dewitt) - the Star's gruff but competent city editor.
+Mr. DeWitt (sometimes spelled Dewitt) — the Stars gruff but competent city editor.
 He is introduced in Tale of the Witch Doll and appears in thirteen books overall.